-Don't ship if you're not ready to ship
+Don't ship if you're not ready

 Earth Probiotic, the business I founded with my wife Karen, develops and manufacturers its own automatic composting machines.

 Karen and I sit down, have a glass of wine and then chat about stuff.
 And an idea pops up.
 So we work out a basic design and then chat to our engineering partner.
 Who then will be tasked with manufacturing the first machine which, if it works well, we'll sell to a customer.

 That's the ideal process.
 Unfortunately product development is not that easy.
 We have been struggling to develop a small commercial composter for a few years now - and have spent a lot of money in the development and prototyping process.
 One of our engineering partners basically liquidated during the process and we ended up with a clump of raw steel and electric motors (which we sold for scrap).

 But the biggest mistake we made was sending a unit that was not properly tested to the Seychelles (we ignored our own dictum of "if it works well").

 The process was complicated as we appointed a new local manufacturer who, while they said they could do the job, turned out to have very little engineering experience to fabricate the composting machine (and as the process dragged their interest in the job quickly waned).